PyCoderPL/Bootstrap-business-site/README.md

 # Bootstrap-business-site

 Bootstrap business site.
-This site was created as recruitment task for asRespect agency.
+This site was created as recruitment task for adRespect agency.
 Layout belongs to the agency but code is mine.

 I use: